 My Observations

-There’s not a excellent deal to say about the Porlex mini vs the Porlex tall, other than the tall is taller 😉 and that it can grind more in one go.
+There’s not a wonderful deal to say about the Porlex mini vs the Porlex tall, other than the tall is taller 😉 and that it can grind more in one go.

 Check Price - Amazon UK